CalebBell/ht/docs/ht.numba.rst

 Basic module which wraps most of ht functions and classes to be compatible with the `Numba <https://github.com/numba/numba>`_ dynamic Python compiler.
-Numba is only supported on Python 3, and may require the latest version of Numba.
+Support for Numba may require the latest version of Numba.
 Numba is rapidly evolving, and hopefully in the future it will support more of the functionality of ht.